Norway–Poland relations: Modern relations

+Culture

+There are Polish World War II memorials in Narvik and at Vestre gravlund in Oslo in Norway.
+The Władysław Golus Regional Museum in Ostrzeszów, Poland has an exhibition dedicated to the Norwegian prisoners of war held in the Oflag XXI-C camp by the German occupiers.
+In Żagań there is a memorial to the victims of the German-perpetrated Stalag Luft III murders, including Poles and Norwegians.

+The medieval Our Lady of Częstochowa church in Darłowo, Poland contains the tomb of King Eric III of Norway.
+A unique cultural heritage monument of Norwegian origin in Poland is the Vang Stave Church in Karpacz, moved to its current location from Vang Municipality in Christians amt (county), Norway in 1842.

 Bilateral agreements

 Both nations have signed a few agreements such a trade and shipping agreement (1926); conciliation and arbitration treaty (1929); tariff arrangement (1935); customs agreement (1937); trade and payment agreement (1946) and a trade agreement (1964).
-With Norway being a member of the European Free Trade Association and Poland being a member of the European Union; most bilateral relations between both nations are conducted through those two organizations.
+With Norway being a member of the European Free Trade Association and Poland being a member of the European Union, most bilateral relations between both nations are conducted through those two organizations.